rust-lang/book/nostarch/chapter20.md

 there are multiple implementations that use the same name and Rust needs help to identify which implementation you want to call.

-### Using Supertraits
+### Using Supertraits to Require One Trait’s Functionality Within Another Trait

-Sometimes you might write a trait definition that depends on another trait: for a type to implement the first trait, you want to require that type to also implement the second trait.
+Sometimes, you might write a trait definition that depends on another trait: for a type to implement the first trait, you want to require that type to also implement the second trait.
 You would do this so that your trait definition can make use of the associated items of the second trait.
 The trait your trait definition is relying on is called a *supertrait* of your trait.